Spikeupine/cloud-assignment2/README.md

 ***

 # General Setup
-Example terminal commands are given below each step
+Following, examples for terminal commands are given below.
+Make sure to follow each step!

 ## Environment setup
 First copy the .env.example file to .env